captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

-However, when we arrived we found no car waiting for us, so we took a taxi to the home of Paul McQueen where we were surprised by...”
+However, when we arrived at the station we found no car waiting for us, so we took a taxi to the home of Paul McQueen where we were surprised by...”

 ---